FluentLenium/FluentLenium/docs/docs/test-runners.md

 }
 ```

-When using Cucumber with Java 8 (package `cucumber-java8`), hooks can be added like this:
+Hooks can be added like this:

 ```java
 public class FluentHooks extends FluentCucumberTest {